TayebYassine/Homestead/docs/Installation/Installation.md

 3. Drag and drop the **.jar** file in your server's plugins directory.
 4. Start the server, and have fun!

-!!! bug "Attackers Exploit Abusing Notice"
+!!! bug "Attackers Exploiting Outdated Versions"

     Using outdated and obsolete versions on your server may let attackers abuse exploits to manipulate and do unattended actions.